 At this stage, you have an activated receivable, and you have moved funds to the right partner level balance.
 You are now all set to withdraw the funds.

-The funds must be withdrawn within 10 days from the deposit day else they will be returned to the partner.
-If there are genuine reasons for delay, you can drop a note to support@xflowpay.com
+:::note The funds must be withdrawn within 10 days from the deposit day else they will be returned to the partner.
+If there are genuine reasons for delay, you can drop a note to support@xflowpay.com :::

 All withdrawals at Xflow must be against an activated receivable.
 This is done by reconciling the receivable against the pending balance.
 You will do this by hitting the reconcile endpoint on the Receivable object.